ionajo/rrg/README.md

 Kentucky's Red River Gorge National Geological Area

-## A ase map of arches in the region
+## A base map of arches in the region

 [Download a GeoPDF of arches](basemap/rrg.pdf)